OD91/udacity-dand-p5-communicate-data-findings/readme.md

 ## Dataset

 The data consists of information regarding 5,202,096 entries of flight data of the US, including among others delays, airlines, and airports.
-The dataset can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7),with feature documentation available [here](http://stat-computing.org/dataexpo/2009/the-data.html).
+The dataset can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7), with feature documentation available [here](http://stat-computing.org/dataexpo/2009/the-data.html).

 ## Summary of Findings